rugbyprof/5143-Operating-Systems/Assignments/P03_old/README.md

 >- **heterogeneous**: different processor types.
 Usually meaning one would run kernel code and others everything else, or one cpu being the "cpu in charge" delegating to others.
 >- **homogenous**: all cpu's the same type.
 But could still mimic above strategy regardless.

-In our simulation a cpu is available to any and all processes, and we will have the ability to change the number of cpu's based on the current simulation run.
-I will say that `1-4 cpu's` is what we will go with.
+In our simulation a cpu is available to any and all processes.

 ### IO Devices

 Likewise, we will not distinguish between different types of IO devices (like printers, network cards, disks, etc.).
-So, again, when you write code to implement an IO device, you can simply create duplicate instances to increase the number of devices for processes to use during their IO bursts. `In this case I think 3 - ?? devices?` We should discuss more in class to determine a good number to run our sims.
+So, again, when you write code to implement an IO device, you can simply create duplicate instances to increase the number of devices for processes to use during their IO bursts.

 ## Input Files